"Movement

-Professional physiotherapy is used to restore your mobility or simply to ensure that you stay fit and healthy.
-With the right treatment, in most cases you will quickly experience relief, movement and even freedom from pain and general well-being.
-I offer you a structural approach to your individual therapy, which is tailored to your needs and your medical findings.
-With in-depth specialist knowledge from orthopedics and neurology and many years of professional experience.
+Professional physiotherapy aims to restore your mobility or simply ensure you stay fit and healthy.
+With the right treatment, most cases experience rapid relief, improved mobility, and even freedom from pain and overall well-being.
+I offer a structured, individualized therapy plan tailored to your specific needs and medical diagnosis.
+This is based on sound expertise in orthopedics and neurology, as well as many years of professional experience.

 Orthopedic diseases

-These include, for example, torn muscle fibers, sprains or strains caused by too short breaks between training sessions, missing warm-up phases or inadequate equipment.
+Examples include muscle fiber tears, sprains or strains caused by insufficient breaks between training sessions, lack of warm-up phases or inadequate equipment.

-Accidents in everyday life or during sports often lead to partial or complete fractures.
-Physiotherapeutic treatment is used to restore mobility.
+Accidents in everyday life or sports often lead to partial or complete fractures.
+Physiotherapy treatment aims to restore mobility.

-Can occur after uncontrolled rotational movements of the bent knee joint, an external impact or sudden extension of the knee joint, which can affect the outer and/or inner meniscus.
+Uncontrolled twisting movements of the bent knee joint, an external impact, or sudden extension of the knee joint can occur, potentially affecting the outer and/or inner meniscus.

-Here, the spine is affected when parts of the intervertebral disc protrude into the vertebral canal, in which the spinal cord is located.
-The cause is often a degenerative change in the intervertebral discs, vertebral bodies, vertebral joints, muscles or ligaments.
+The spine is affected when parts of the intervertebral disc protrude into the spinal canal, which houses the spinal cord.
+This is often caused by degenerative changes in the intervertebral discs, vertebral bodies, facet joints, muscles, or ligaments.

-If you have had artificial prostheses fitted in your knee or hip, for example after severe arthrosis, physiotherapy treatment is recommended so that you have good long-term prospects for your everyday life.
+If you have had artificial prostheses implanted in your knee or hip, for example after severe osteoarthritis, physiotherapy treatment is recommended so that you have good long-term prospects for your everyday life.

-They are used after repeated injuries to the shoulder joint, for example dislocation from the shoulder socket during sport or at home.
-Degenerative processes in increasing age that lead to arthrosis (omarthrosis), or fractures of the humeral head, as well as loss of articular cartilage due to circulatory problems, can also be reasons for inserting a prosthesis.
-Individual physiotherapy can help you to increase your mobility.
+Shoulder prostheses are used after repeated injuries to the shoulder joint, such as dislocations from the glenoid cavity during sports or household activities.
+Degenerative processes with increasing age, leading to osteoarthritis (omarthrosis), fractures of the humeral head, and loss of articular cartilage due to circulatory disorders can also be reasons for shoulder replacement.
+Individualized physiotherapy can help you improve your mobility.

 Neurological diseases